-The Starter Loan is an initiative of the 2019 South Australia State Budget and supported by the Affordable Housing Fund.
+The Starter Loan was established as part of the 2019-20 State Budget and expanded as part of the 2020-21 State Budget Housing Stimulus Measure.
+The Starter Loan is funded by the Affordable Housing Fund, which is administered by HomeStart.
 The Starter Loan is an interest and repayment free loan for 5 years of up to \$10,000 to cover upfront costs for singles under \$65,000 net household income and couples under \$90,000 net household income.